senecajs/senecajs.org/src/pages/tutorials/how-to-write-a-plugin.md

-Finally, you can specify options on the command line, either via an argument, or an evironment variable.
+Finally, you can specify options on the command line, either via an argument, or an environment variable.
 Here are some examples using the _zed-dev.js_ script.
 Use the `--seneca.options` command line argument to provide option values.
 You can use "dot notation" to specify nested options, and you can specify multiple options:

 ```bash